 NFL football is the most popular sport in America to watch and bet on – by far.
-But once the Super Bowl is over, the long wait for NFL games that matter begins again.
+But once the Super Bowl bets have all been cashed, the long wait for NFL games that matter begins again.

 The XFL made its return in 2020 with long-awaited dreams of a sustainable spring football league.
 You might remember the first incarnation of the XFL in 2001.
 That league only lasted a year before closing up shop.
 Last year the Alliance of American Football (AAF) didn’t even make it through its first full season of spring football before ceasing operations.

 While the demise of the AAF does not bode well for the long-term viability of a new football league, the XFL pledged to be different this time around.
 Innovative rule changes, a faster-paced game, and major broadcast deals were among the exciting developments.
 As a bonus, the full schedule of XFL games and playoffs were available for betting in certain states.